BoE slashes UK growth forecast on eve of Brexit - RFI

 The British economy would expand by only 0.8 percent this year, the BoE said, down sharply on its previous 1.2-percent forecast.

+"Given growing expectations of a rate cut this month, the overwhelming vote in favour of holding rates comes as a surprise," said Deloitte economist Debapratim De.

+"The post-election bounce in business sentiment... seems to have bought the bank some time," he added in reference to the convincing election victory in December for Prime Minister Boris Johnson's Conservative party that unlocked Brexit.

-Britain departs the European Union on Friday ahead of an 11-month transition period during which time Prime Minister Boris Johnson's Conservative government will seek to strike new trade deals with the EU and countries worldwide.
+Britain departs the EU on Friday ahead of an 11-month transition period during which time Johnson's government will seek to strike new trade deals with the EU and countries worldwide.

 Carney -- soon to become UN special envoy on climate action and finance -- steps down as BoE chief in March.